A common question we receive is does life insurance cover suicide?

 When a life insurance policyholder passes away by suicide, the life insurance company will investigate the circumstances surrounding the death to determine if it was indeed a suicide.
 If the insurer finds that the policyholder committed suicide, there are two scenarios that might happen.

-Most policies have a clause that states that if the policyholder dies of suicide within a certain time frame after the policy is purchased (usually two years), then the insurer will only return the premiums that were paid for the policy to the beneficiary.
+Most policies have a suicide clause, like Manulife and TD Bank.
+It states that if the policyholder dies of suicide within a certain time frame after the policy is purchased (usually two years), then the insurer will be obligated to return the premiums paid for the policy to the beneficiary.

-On the other hand, if the suicide happens after 2 years of the policy being active in Canada, the insurance policy will pay out a death benefit to the beneficiaries.
+On the other hand, if the suicide happens after 2 years of the policy being active in Canada, all life insurance companies will pay out the full death benefit to the beneficiaries.

 What is a suicide clause?